gonzalo-villegas-curulla/EpidemiologyProblem/README.md

 ### Simple case

-The steps followed
+The steps followed:
-Create a network
+* Create a network
-Set N nodes
+* Set N nodes
-Infect one node (somewhere in the network)
+* Infect one node (somewhere in the network)
-Draw events and advance time
+* Draw events and advance time

-#### (Simple case) Details
+#### `Simple case` Details

-Compute the node's propentity
+1. Compute the node's propentity
-Compute the Poisson sequences for each node
+2. Compute the Poisson sequences for each node
-Draw the mowest waiting time
+3. Draw the mowest waiting time